Langara College: Career Studies

-Langara College offers career programs leading to one-year certificates, two-year diplomas, and four-year bachelor's degrees in fields that lead to careers in business, industry, community services, and the arts.
+Langara College offers career programs leading to one-year certificates, two-year diplomas, and four-year bachelor's degrees in fields that lead to careers in business, industry, community services, bioinformatics and the arts.
 Although some of Langara's career programs require that students complete the program within a specific time period, many of the programs can be completed on a part-time basis.

 Continuing Studies

 Langara College's Continuing Studies department offers over 700 courses and 35 certificate programs year-round.
 The department's strategic objective is to provide lifelong learning opportunities to meet the individual needs of students.
-There are 4479 Continuing Studies students in the Fall 2016 term.

 Studio 58

-Studio 58, Langara College's School of Theatre Arts offers professional theatre training for actors and production personnel.
-The program ranked within the Top five theatre schools in Canada in 2006.
+Studio 58, Langara College's Theatre Arts Program offers professional theatre training for actors and production personnel.
 The school auditions hundreds of people across Canada but only sixteen students are accepted per semester.
-The school has around 72 students for both its three-year acting program, and two-year production program.
-The School of Theatre Arts is currently led by Artistic Director Kathryn Shaw.
+The school has around 72 students for both its three-year acting program, and three-year production program.
+Studio 58 was led by Anthony Holland from 1965–1985; Kathryn Shaw from 1985–2020; and is currently led by Artistic Director Courtenay Dobbie.